karu286/Love-Block/README.md

 ```
 As a user,
 So that I can demonstrate my commitment to another user,
-I would like to be able to create a request for their hand in marriage.
+I would like to be able to create a request for their hand in marriage.Click watch if you would like to get a notification for a new post.

 As a user,
 So that I can consider whether I am sure that I wish to go ahead,